Vital Spark: In popular culture

 The Argyll brewer Fyne Ales, near Inveraray, where the current boat rests and Neil Munro was born, have since 2010 brewed a dark ale that they named Vital Spark in tribute to the series.

+A historic pub in Govan was named Vital Spark.
 A sculpture of a Clyde puffer The Vital Spark by George Wyllie is displayed outside Kelvingrove Art Gallery and Museum.